Roadmap

 1. LLM Phase 2 31 Mar 2026

 Launched the second core part of the platform — the messenger.
-All communication channels converge here, and AI agents process customer messages from any messenger as a single stream.
+This is where all communication channels converge, and AI agents process customer messages from any messenger as a single stream.
 The dashboard, dark theme, funnels — everything is in place.

 • Connected Telegram (personal account and bot), WhatsApp, Avito, and SMS